Date Joined: March 26, 2013

 a man's take on Romantic, so English & gentlemanlike, pulls me back everytime, to the winding country roads to where my dad grew up in Surrey.
 I think perhaps this writer was not unlike my dad, come to think of it.

-collecting quality children's books, well illustrated, as this shows me how to create tonal qualities if I am struggling.
-I have quite an extensive collection, from simple pen and ink, like Winnie the Pooh, or Wind in the Willows to Jane Hissey books, Inkpen, for colouring pencil, Brian Froud for intellect, wit and darker themed interpretations; plus numerous other artists that combine collage like Jeanie Baker I know one day, I shall write and illustrate my own childrens book, perhaps for my grandchildren when they join our family.
+My library has children's books, well illustrated, as this shows me how to create tonal qualities if I am struggling.
+I have quite an extensive collection, from simple pen and ink, like Winnie the Pooh, or Wind in the Willows to Jane Hissey, Inkpen, for colouring pencil, Brian Froud for intellect, wit and darker themed interpretations; I shall write and illustrate my own childrens book, perhaps for my grandchildren when they join our family.
 In the meantime, I am quite happy to wait though!

 UPDATE: I used to drink English Breakfast/Irish tea, Sadly I am no longer allowed to drink coffee or black tea due to the caffeine.
 Blah, makes my heart race....oh woe is me, must care for the Heart ...
 SO NOW I like herbal teas of Lavender, Rose hip or fruity blends, ginger tea, turmeric blends. & am open to receiving herbal blends eg mint

 .
 I love Teal, French Navy, Cream, Rose pink, Cherry Red, Sepia tones, lime, butter creamy yellow, Prussian Blue and fresh orange.... to name but a few!

 I am fascinated with all religions, cultures learning about different philosophies. goddesses, images, charms or sigils.
 I talk to the Moon Goddess, Mother Mary, Quan Yin & Jeshua.
 And of course my Angels.